 Address: Four campuses within three-mile radius of the centre of Cardiff.

 Ambience: Upbeat and bustling.
 Offers courses with a career-focused edge.
 Cyncoed campus, housing teacher training, sport and the students union HQ, is in a posh suburb.
 Llandaff campus, home of health sciences and art and design, is next to the A48 and just a 10 minute walk from Llandaff village.
 Colchester Avenue campus is the current location for the Cardiff School of Management and the Celtic Suite, a restaurant which is open to the public and operated under supervision by students as part of their hospitality management training programme.
 It is just outside the city centre.
-Howard Gardens campus in the city centre is the "alternative" one for art and design students.
+Howard Gardens campus in the city centre is the 'alternative' one for art and design students.
 Cardiff is a friendly city with beaches, hills and nature paths nearby.

-Vital statistics: Part of the University of Wales since 1996, has more than 7,000 full-time undergrads, plus over 4,000 part-timers, and 4,775 postgrads.
+Vital statistics: Part of the University of Wales since 1996, it has over 10,000 undergrads, 8,100 postgrads.